 Thyme has been purported to provide hangover relief.
 Make some thyme tea by boiling five or six thyme leaves over a burner for five minutes.
 Remove the leaves and sip the tea.

-If you’re looking for something more organic to soothe your pounding head other than aspirin try willow bark.
+If you are looking for something more organic to soothe your pounding head other than aspirin try willow bark.
 Willow bark is a natural aspirin substitute that can be taken as a capsule, powder or extract to help with pain relief.

 Some party people still enjoy playing bartender the morning after.
-If you feel like whipping up a wholesome morning cocktail to ease the pain try serving up one teaspoon sugar and two teaspoons fresh lime juice in a glass of water.
+If you feel like whipping up a wholesome morning cocktail to ease your pain, try serving up one teaspoon sugar and two teaspoons fresh lime juice in a glass of water.
 It won’t give you back your buzz, but when drank slowly, this mix has been known to provide relief in some.

 A couple of activities to partake in for your hangover are a warm bath to calm your mind and if you are up for it and have a willing partner… SEX!
 During sexual intercourse endorphins are released that will give you a little hangover break and a chance to work off some of last night’s liquor.
-If sex is not an option, any exercise you can do will also help push out toxins and get your circulation going — great for your hangover!
+If sex is not an option, any exercise you can do will also help push out toxins and get your circulation going.

 Some other home remedies for hangovers that people swear by are: